 When I ask a recent graduate why they chose PR as their possible profession, and they say something like, “Because I like people,” I worry.
 Cannibals like people.
 That is not a good reason to go into PR, or Sales, or Human Resources or any of the “people professions.”

 Check your resume and your cover letter for typos.
 I never understand how a candidate can work so hard for four years, and then send a quickly written sloppy resume or cover letter.
-It is the equivalent of what we say here regarding PR and Social Media campaigns on occasion.
-How can a company spend so much money to construct a building, and then not spend money to tell people that they did it?
-You built the foundation, now is the time to tell your story in a compelling way!
+It’s a little bit like having a PR strategy; how can a company spend so much money to construct a building, and then not spend money to tell people that they did it?
+You built the foundation, now is the time to tell your story in a compelling way.

-I get that you need to apply to as many companies as possible, but be careful to change the name of the person in the email before pressing send.
-Directing your missive to my competitor doesn’t make me think you will be a detail-oriented candidate.
-Also, yesterday, I got a resume saying that the candidate wanted a job at Huron Agency.
+You need to apply to as many companies as possible, sure, but be careful to change the name of the person in the email before pressing send.
+Directing your email to my competitor doesn’t make me think you will be a detail-oriented candidate.
+Yesterday, I got a resume saying that the candidate wanted a job at Huron Agency.
 Delete.

 I never understand the candidate who sends their resume as an attachment with a subject line saying that they are interested.
 I don’t open attachments from strangers, do you?